markkrijgsman/elasticsearch-integration-testing/README.md

 Again, I've bound the plugin to the pre- and post-integration-test lifecycle phases in combination with the maven-failsafe-plugin.

 This plugin provides a way of starting the Elasticsearch instance from IntelliJ in much the same way as the docker-maven-plugin.
 You can run the `elasticsearch:runforked` commando from the "Maven projects" view.
 However in my case, this started the container and then immediately exited.
 There is also no out of the box possibility of setting a random port for your instance.
-Of course, [there are solutions to this][8] at the expense of having a somewhat more complex Maven configuration.
+However, [there are solutions to this][8] at the expense of having a somewhat more complex Maven configuration.

 Overall, this is a plugin that seems to provide almost everything we need with a lot of configuration options.
 You can automatically [install Elasticsearch plugins][9] or even [bootstrap your instance with data][10].

 In practice I did have some problems using the plugin in my build pipeline.
-Upon downloading the Elasticsearch zip the build would sometimes fail, or in other cases when attempting to download a plugin.
+Upon downloading the Elasticsearch ZIP the build would sometimes fail, or in other cases when attempting to download a plugin.
 Your mileage may vary, but this was reason for me to keep looking for another solution.
 Which brings me to plugin number three.

 **Pros:**